About Jobing.com Arena

-Owned by the City of Glendale, Jobing.com Arena is home to the National Hockey League's Phoenix Coyotes.
+Owned by the City of Glendale and managed by Global Spectrum, Jobing.com Arena is home to the National Hockey League's Phoenix Coyotes.
 Since opening, the arena has established itself as one of the premiere sports and entertainment venues in the country and has earned its place of distinction as "Arizona's must play."

 Jobing.com Arena received the prestigious Pollstar Best New Concert Venue of the Year Award in 2004, and has been recognized by azcentral as the Best Sporting Venue and Best Major Concert Venue in the Valley.

 With two separate concourses on two seating levels, Jobing.com Arena provides guests with non-restricted views of the action.
 The Arena also features an intimate seating bowl with all the modern amenities.